 - If you want to become a doctor just to have that “MD” at the end of your name, you will be dissatisfied with your work.

-- Respect and prestige are things you earn because of the hard work you put in and not because you have some initials at the end of your name.
+- Respect and prestige are things you earn from the hard work you put in, not by just having some initials at the end of your name.

-- What you see on medical dramas is not what life is as a physician.
+- What you see on a medical drama is not what life is actually like as a physician.

 - Life as a physician is hell (but worth it).

-- There are so many discrepancies in medical dramas that’s just unrealistic and crazy.
+- There are so many discrepancies in medical dramas that are just unrealistic and crazy.

-- Try to shadow a physician and see if it’s something you want to do in your life and not because your parents said so
+- Try to shadow a physician and see if it’s something you want to do in your life.

 - You have to have the passion and desire to be called to this profession.

 - You cannot do this for someone else.
-It’s your life to live.
+This is your life to live.